skyflowapi/skyflow-react-native/README.md

   A simple example that illustrates custom validations.
   Adding REGEX_MATCH_RULE , LENGTH_MATCH_RULE to collect element.
 */
-import { CardNumberElement, ValidationRuleType } from "skyflow-react-native";
+import { CardNumberElement, ValidationRuleType } from 'skyflow-react-native';

 // This rule allows 1 or more alphabets const alphabetsOnlyRegexRule = {
     type: ValidationRuleType.REGEX_MATCH_RULE,
     params: {
         regex: /^[A-Za-z]+$/,
-        error: "Only alphabets are allowed"
+        error: 'Only alphabets are allowed'
     }
 };